-It seems like everyone wanted to try their green thumb at taking care of plants during quartantine.
+It seems like everyone wanted to try their green thumb at taking care of plants during quarantine.
 Yes, I am one of those people.
 Long story short, I am now obsessed with plants and have done endless research about the plants I have and the ones I want in the future.

 If you have thought about adding some plants to your house, I’m going to be showing you 5 of my favorite and “hard to kill” plants you can take care of even if you don’t have plant experience.
 Basically, these are the best beginner plants in my opinion!

-Pothos are literally my favorite.
+Pothos are literally my favorite plant.
 You need a pothos especially if you just want to dip your toe in the plant world.
 Fun fact, before I was even interested in plants, my mom dropped off her pothos for me to “adopt.”
 Uh yeah, I think I only watered it a few times that year and it didn’t die.

-The thing that I realized is you can neglect a pothos and it’ll become stagnant but it’s a stubborn one and just sticks around.
+The thing that I realized is you can neglect a pothos and it’ll become stagnant in growth but it’s a stubborn one and just sticks around.
 The only way it would die is if you had it in full sun without months of watering because it would just end up frying.

 So you’ll have a pretty plant that won’t grow but won’t die if you don’t give it water right away.
 The second you give it attention though, it won’t stop growing!
 I have three jade pothos in my apartment and two of them are literally climbing my apartment walls.
 Going for that jungle vibe?
 Pothos is your plant!

 My second favorite plant is definitely a statement piece.
 The snake plant is actually considered a succulent which I was unaware of when I first bought it.
 For succulents, you want to make sure you use “succulent mix” soil when you repot it from the original nursery pot you got it in.
 The good news is that means it naturally needs less water.
 In fact, the fastest way to kill a succulent is by overwatering it.
 In this case, less is more.
 The plant likes the soil to pretty much dry out before being watered again.
-This can range from a couple weeks in the summer to a couple of months in the water!
+This can range from a couple of weeks in the summer to a couple of months in the winter!

 We love a plant that is not only pretty but has medicinal properties, yeah?
 Here’s another very popular succulent!
 I remember when I was growing up, my grandma used to have a huge aloe vera plant in her living room and she always used the aloe inside the leaves whenever we got a cut or a sunburn.
 It’s such a rewarding plant that again, could be neglected for a couple of months and be okay.